This guide has been peer reviewed by the medical team at The Lowdown and the FSRH and is regularly reviewed as per both

 - But it’s not always as simple as that – take a look at our reviews to see how different contraceptives affect people’s skin

-Annoyingly, women are more likely than men to be affected by acne in adulthood, suggesting hormones may play a key role.
-It’s perhaps not surprising then that many women find that changing their birth control affects their skin.
+Annoyingly, women are more likely than men to be affected by acne in adulthood,¹ suggesting hormones may play a key role.
+It’s perhaps not surprising that many women find changing their birth control affects their skin.
 In this article, we look at the contraceptive methods – such as the pill, patch or copper coil – that can help or hinder your efforts to bust blemishes.

 What is acne?

 Acne is a really common skin condition – but that doesn’t mean it’s not distressing.
 It causes black, white or red spots to appear on the face.
 Some people get acne on their back or their chest too.

-While it’s true that acne is most common in young people (around 8 in 10 teenagers develop it at some point), it can affect older people too.
+While it’s true that acne is most common in young people (around 8 in 10 teenagers develop it at some point),² it can affect older people too.

 There are loads of myths about what causes spots.
-Some people think it’s to do with eating certain foods (such as chocolate or fizzy drinks) or poor hygiene, but this is generally rubbish.
-Specific diets aren’t recommended to treat acne but a healthy balanced diet is likely to be best for your skin.⁷ Avoiding oil based products and removing makeup at the end of every day is likely to help too.⁷ However the best explanation for acne is hormonal changes and that’s why it tends to flare up during and after the already rocky ride that is puberty.
+Some people think it’s to do with eating certain foods (such as chocolate or fizzy drinks) or poor hygiene, but this is generally not supported by evidence.
+Specific diets aren’t recommended to treat acne but a healthy balanced diet is likely to be best for your skin.³ Avoiding oil based products and removing makeup at the end of every day is likely to help too.³ However the best explanation for acne is hormonal changes and that’s why it tends to flare up during and after the already rocky ride that is puberty.

 How do hormones affect our skin?